: Outdoor Education Center Staff Directory :

 Naturalist Intern: Brenna Taylor

-Brenna Taylor is a 24-year old Northeast Ohioan, graduated from Hiram College in 2011 with a degree in environmental studies.
+Brenna Taylor is a 24-year old Northeast Ohioan, and graduated from Hiram College in 2011 with a degree in environmental studies.
 She has since worked as a preschool art teacher and has also facilitated park surveys as well as work as an environmental science teacher and a trail blazer for the Student Conservation Association in Massachusetts.
 She enjoys using a chainsaw for a good cause, exploring all manner of places, learning new things and she is very much looking forward to hanging out in the Glen and working with new raptor friends for the next 10 months.

 Naturalist Intern: Kelsey Mazur